blogmarketing/blogmarketing.github.io/_posts/2024-02-06-website-attract-new-customers.md

 ### Step 1.
 Know your audience

-Before embarking on any marketing endeavors, it's vital to have a deep understanding of your audience.
+Before embarking on any marketing endeavors, it's vital to have a deep **[understanding of your audience]({% post_url 2024-02-07-how-to-do-market-research %})**.
 If you're just starting, invest time in delving into the demographics of your potential audience.
 Consider individuals who are most likely to benefit from your offerings by asking questions like:

 - What age group do they belong to?
 - What does their daily life entail?